 While the persimmons give it a unique flavor, you can substitute the fruit for the following options:

-So depending on the season you can choose to make this with another kind of fruit.
+So depending on the season you can choose to substitute the fruit.
+Persimmons are usually available from autumn to winter.

 Persimmon bundt cake with spices